IchordeDionysos/home-assistant-oebb-widget/README.md

 6. Find the new card in the list and click **Download**.

 ## Usage
-You need to first get station information from ÖBB.
+You need to first create the widget via the ÖBB configurator.

-### Configure departure board settings
+### Configure the widget: Example for a departure board

 1. Go to: https://fahrplan.oebb.at/webapp/widgetgenerator.html
-2. De-select Trip planner & Select schedules.
+2. De-select "Trip Planner" & select "Departures".
 (You should now see a widget preview prompting you for a single station).
 3. Select the language you want the widget to have, then continue to the next step.
 4. Select the "Monitor" display mode, then continue to the next step.
 5. Select the station you want departures for and optionally adjust the advanced settings, then continue to the next step.